 The tool syncs from your own identity management system to the database.
 This is a one-way synchronization.
 That means that if you decide to use the Synchronization Tool you must choose which attributes/entities should be driven by the Synchronization Tool accessing your identity management system and which attributes/entities are to be handled from within the Agent Desk, or from within the

 It is important to put some serious thought into choosing the right synchronization strategy as there are consequences.
 For example, it makes sense, in a large complex organization, not to have many systems carrying duplicate user data.
 You already have the data ordered within your own identity management system so syncing should be a perfect solution.
-However, if you decide, for example, to ‘sync all’ (teams and users) then this would require you to have confidence that current team structures are entirely appropriate for how you want to use the unblu product(s).
-This is because when you ascribe precedence to your own identity management system you will not then be able to ‘manipulate’ teams from within the Agent Desk.
+However, if you decide, for example, to sync all (teams and users) then this would require you to have confidence that current team structures are entirely appropriate for how you want to use the Unblu product(s).
+This is because when you ascribe precedence to your own identity management system you will not then be able to manage teams from within the Agent Desk.

 The User Management Synchronization Tool can insert or delete teams but it cannot update them.
-‘Team’ is a standalone entity; if there are no users assigned to a team then that team, as far as the Collaboration Server is concerned, does not exist.
-If you try to rename a team from within the LDAP directory unblu will drop/delete that team and create a new team, so your previous team settings would be lost.
+Team is not a standalone entity; if there are no users are assigned to a team then that team, as far as the Unblu Server is concerned, does not exist.
+If you try to rename a team from within the LDAP directory Unblu will drop/delete that team and create a new team, so your previous team settings would be lost.